 Topical cold sprays are a convenient way to apply cold therapy to an injury.
 These sprays contain a refrigerant that evaporates from the skin almost immediately after spraying.

-Trained personnel should be the only ones applying cold sprays, as there is a risk for cold burn if incorrectly sprayed.
-Athletes are often treated at the sideline with a quick spray over the injured area to decrease the potential for inflammation and pain later.
+Trained personnel should be the only ones applying cold sprays, as there is a risk of cold burn if incorrectly sprayed.

-If a deep cooling effect is desired, do not place the cold pack directly onto the skin.
-Cover the skin with a towel, and then cover the pack to contain the cold.
-The cold pack may be left in place until numb, then removed.
+If a deep cooling effect is desired, cover the skin with a towel, and then cover the pack to contain the cold.
+The cold pack may be left in place until the area is numb and then removed.

 When applying cold therapy, remember these rules:

-- Start cold therapy as soon as possible after an injury or in the 48 hours following the injury for best effects.
+- Start cold therapy as soon as possible after an injury or in the 48 hours following the injury for the best results.